8 Worker Misclassification Tips to Set Your Enterprise Up for Success

 3 Ways to Stay Compliant When Hiring Independent Contractors

-5. Help Managers Understand Degree of Control
+5. Help Managers Understand Their Degree of Control

 Degree of control is one of the most important parts of the contractor-client relationship.
 It can be easy to fall into the habit of treating an independent contractor like an employee once they are onboarded and a part of your team, but this can lead to a lot of risk.
 Talking to management about the dos and don’ts of managing independent contractors can help avoid problems.

 With an employee, a manager has certain control over the hours, location, and type of work the employee is responsible for.
 Independent contractors, however, are free to complete the work outlined in their contract however they want.
-Unless specifically stated in their contract, they are allowed to choose where the work, when they work, and how they get their work done.
+Unless specifically stated in their contract, they are allowed to choose where they work, when they work, and how they get their work done.
 If these lines start to blur, the worker can quickly fall into a grey zone of maybe-employee, maybe-independent contractor.

 3 Key Factors of Classification Compliance